 Facilities, Utilities, and Health Care

 - Municipal Facilities & Utilities

 - Piped Sewer, Refuse Collection, Landfill/Incinerator, Health Clinic, Volunteer Fire/EMS, Harbor/Dock, Library, Community Hall, School, Coastal Management, Pelican Fuel Dock

 - Pelican is dependent on float planes and the Alaska Marine Highway System ferry for travel.
 Daily scheduled air taxi services are available from Juneau.
 Facilities include a small boat harbor with a seaplane dock and state ferry terminal.
-The ferry provides two monthly departures during summer months and one monthly departure during winter.
+The ferry provides two monthly departures to Juneau during summer months and one monthly departure during winter.
 According to a survey conducted by the AFSC in 2011, water taxi service is also available to Pelican.
 Barge service is available only on an as-needed basis.
 During winter months, fog, high winds, and high seas can limit access to the community.
 No paved roads are present in Pelican, and a boardwalk serves as the town's main thoroughfare due to the lack of flat land.

 - State Ferry